KirmesBude/bevy_jam_tree/README.md

 ## Credits

 Some of the [assets](./assets) in this repository are 3rd-party.
-See the [credits screen](./src/screen/credits.rs) for more information.
+I also make use of the See the [credits screen](./src/screen/credits.rs) for more information.